• Skip to main content

 Sharon’s Expert Tips:

 • For a smooth gravy-like sauce, pour it through a strainer to remove any bits of veggies.
-If you want to thicken it, make a slurry by combining one tablespoon of cornstarch with one-half cup of water.
+To thicken it, make a slurry by combining one tablespoon of cornstarch with one-half cup of water.
 Add this slurry to the sauce and let it cook until it thickens.
-Then add the ribs back in and let them heat up before serving.
+Then add the meat back in and let them heat up before serving.

 • If there is any accumulated fat on the surface, use a spoon to skim it off before serving.